BS/MS Program

-Undergraduate students in the Krieger School of Arts and Sciences may pursue a five-year BS/MS in neuroscience, which involves a year of intense research and seminars in addition to courses for the major.
+Undergraduate students in the Krieger School of Arts and Sciences may pursue a BS/MS in neuroscience, which involves a year of intense research and seminars in addition to courses for the major.
+There are options for completing the program in 4, 4.5, or 5 years.

 The principal aim of the BS/MS program is to allow students with a serious interest and commitment to pursuing research in a future MD, MD/PhD, or PhD program to spend a year conducting laboratory research full-time.
 Students are expected to concentrate fully on their research, attend seminars and journal clubs, and write extensively about their research and related topics.